harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

 When you run the nbody program, you should see a simulation in a new window.

+Also, after I downloaded conda (below), it replaced my cuda10.2 with 10.1.

-If everything works, when you run nvidia-smi, you should see something that resembles the following output:
+If everything works, when you run nvidia-smi, you should see something that resembles the following output with the CUDA information in the top right:

 ```
 +-----------------------------------------------------------------------------+